boringops-run/boringops-run.github.io/_case_studies/fintech-chaos-to-calm.md

 ---
-title: "From 47 Incidents to 2: A Fintech Transformation"
+title: "Incident Reduction: A Fintech Scenario"
-description: "How a fast-growing fintech reduced production incidents by 96% in 12 weeks"
+description: "How systematic root cause analysis transforms chaotic operations"
 layout: single
 industry: "Financial Services"
 permalink: /case-studies/fintech-chaos-to-calm/
 ---

-# From 47 Incidents to 2
+# Incident Reduction

+*This case study is a composite illustration based on common patterns.
+It represents the type of engagement we undertake, not a specific client.*

 **A fast-growing fintech was drowning in production incidents.
-In 12 weeks, we reduced them by 96%.**

----
+The root causes traced back to a handful of fixable issues.**

 ## The Situation